 - Zakat: charity to the poor (2.5% of the wealth)

 - Hajj: Pilgrimage to Mecca

 Fasting is a must for all eligible Muslims.
 The fast is meant to ask and earn forgiveness from the lord for the past sins thereby seeking atonement.

 Ramadan is concluded with a huge celebration known as Eid-ul-Fitr.
 This is where the month-long fast is broken and ended with a feast.
 Special prayers are offered and meals are shared among friends and families with gifts often exchanged.
-Gifts can be anything from Quran itself to table lamps.
+Gifts can be anything from the Quran itself to table lamps.

 Fun-fact, in 1996 the then-first lady Hillary Clinton hosted Eid-ul-Fitr at the White House.
 This tradition continued with George W. Bush as well as Barack Obama.

 Ramadan is one of the oldest and one of the most widespread festivals in the world and resembles an act of faith for all followers.